Board GamesFeature

 Lost Ruins of Arnak

 In Lost Ruins of Arnak, players take on the role of expedition leaders with teams of explorers.
-The explorers can explore the island, gather resources, and take a host of other actions, some of which only become unlocked as you build your deck.
+The explorers can explore the island, gather resources, and take a host of other actions.
+Some of those actions only become unlocked as you build your deck.

-The game comes with a two-sided board, featuring an easy and a difficult side, and although there are some quite deep and compelx mechanics, the game doesn’t run too long.
-And while there is only a relatively small deck available to players, the island setup changes each time you play, and there is a great variety of actions and sequences that can be played, which give the game good replay value.
+The game comes with a two-sided board, featuring an easy and a difficult side.
+Although there are some quite deep and complex mechanics, the game doesn’t run too long.
+And while there is only a relatively small deck available to players, the island setup changes each time you play.
+There is a great variety of actions and sequences that can be played, which give the game good replay value.

-You’re likely to enjoy this if you like trying out new strategies to get the win, and the offering of different levels also gives the game greater longevity.
+You’re likely to enjoy this if you like trying out new strategies, and the offer of different levels also gives the game greater longevity.
 There can be some downtime between turns, which is especially true for beginner players, but if that isn’t a deal breaker, Lost Ruins of Arnak is definitely one for your worker placement collection.

 6. Agricola